x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/developing-sensitive-information-rule-packages-exchange-2013-help.md

 3. **Localized Strings** localization for rule names and their descriptions

-Three additional supporting elements are used that define the details of the processing and referenced within the main components: Keyword, Regex, and Function.
+Three other supporting elements are used that define the details of the processing and referenced within the main components: Keyword, Regex, and Function.
 By using references, a single definition of the supporting elements, like a social security number, can be used to in multiple Entity or Affinity rules.
 The basic rule structure in XML format can be seen as follows.

 ```powershell
 <?xml version="1.0" encoding="utf-8"?>